akbarkaratayev/Archies-monsters-rolodex/README.md

-# Project "Crown clothing", e-commerce for selling clothes and shoes
+# Project "Crown clothing"
+e-commerce for selling clothes and shoes

 ## Description